heartpoints/heartpoints.org/README.md

 ## Use the CLI

-On a machine with bash shall, use the `./heartpoints.sh` CLI to run various commands that are useful in the development of heartpoints.org
+On a machine with bash shell, use the `./heartpoints.sh` CLI to run various commands that are useful in the development of heartpoints.org

 ### Run Dev Server